rzarajczyk/rzarajczyk.github.io/docs/projects-family-rules.md

   * [Family Rules Sony Bravia client](projects-family-rules-sony-bravia-tv.md) - the client for Sony Bravia TV.
   * [Family Rules Android](projects-family-rules-android.md) - the Android client (not working yet).

+## Plans for the future

+  * fixing bugs
+  * creating the Android client
+  * integration with Home Assistant

 ## Third party alternatives

 There are many commercial solutions for managing screen time for children.
 Taking into account possibilities